 It's Personal: 1st Amendment Threats

-Why the First Amendment matters to me
+From the POV of a former reporter why the First Amendment matters to me

 As a former newspaper reporter and Jewish woman living in Texas, the First Amendment is of the utmost personal importance.
 It’s fundamental to me as a person, as much as blood, oxygen and coffee.